mksalman88/portfolio/_projects/poems/remember.md

 Lest you forget /
 that just as water will eventually seep through the cracks / life and love unravel at the moment of death /
-That’s what fate is: /
+That’s what fate is /
 It’s **fat(e)**al